 Click the Copy Result button to copy the converted value to your clipboard instantly.
 Paste it directly into a spreadsheet, document, message, or report.
 No need to manually write down or retype the number.
 This makes the unit converter calculator a fast, frictionless step in any professional or personal workflow — from payroll and invoicing to lab reports and engineering specs.

 Engineers and builders use a measurement converter daily when working with international specifications.
 A US architect receiving blueprints in metric needs to convert metres to feet and inches before cutting materials.
 A civil engineer calculating load-bearing capacity needs to convert kilonewtons to pound-force.
-Even something as simple as ordering hardware requires converting between metric and imperial bolt sizes to avoid costly mistakes on site.
+Even ordering hardware requires converting between metric and imperial bolt sizes to avoid costly mistakes on site.

 Recipes from the UK use grams and millilitres.
 Recipes from the US use cups, tablespoons, and fluid ounces.
-Recipes from older cookbooks may use imperial weights.
 A weight converter and volume converter eliminates the guesswork when following international recipes.
 Professional chefs and serious home bakers rely on accurate conversions — a 20% error in flour weight changes the entire texture of a bread or cake.
-This unit converter handles all cooking measurement systems.

 Travellers constantly need a unit converter calculator when moving between countries.
 Speed limits change from mph to km/h.
-Temperatures on weather apps switch between Celsius and Fahrenheit.
+Temperatures switch between Celsius and Fahrenheit.
 Fuel is priced per litre in most countries but per gallon in the US.
-Distance on road signs is measured in miles in the UK and kilometres everywhere else.
-Aviation uses nautical miles and knots for speed — completely different from road measurements.
+Aviation uses nautical miles and knots — completely different from road measurements.
 Our online unit converter covers all of these scenarios instantly.

 Medication dosing in paediatrics and critical care is calculated in mg per kg of body weight.
-Nurses and pharmacists use a weight converter to convert a patient's weight from pounds (as recorded in US hospitals) to kilograms (as required in dosing formulas).
+Nurses and pharmacists use a weight converter to convert a patient’s weight from pounds to kilograms.
 Blood pressure, glucose levels, and cholesterol values also use different units in different countries — mmHg vs kPa, mmol/L vs mg/dL.
-Accurate conversion is a clinical safety requirement, not just a convenience.
+Accurate conversion is a clinical safety requirement.

 Developers, IT administrators, and data engineers use a data storage unit converter to interpret storage specifications, transfer speeds, and memory requirements.
-Buying a 1 TB SSD and needing to know how many GBs are usable, calculating whether a 5 Mbps connection can stream 4K video, or sizing a cloud storage bucket for a database backup all require data unit conversion.
-Our tool handles bytes, kilobytes, megabytes, gigabytes, terabytes, petabytes, and their binary equivalents (KiB, MiB, GiB, TiB).
+Buying a 1 TB SSD, calculating whether a 5 Mbps connection can stream 4K video, or sizing a cloud storage bucket all require data unit conversion.
+Our tool handles bytes through petabytes and their binary equivalents (KiB, MiB, GiB, TiB).

 | Prefix | Symbol | Factor | Decimal | Example |